xtrilogis/ZLF_Sort_v2.0/README.md

 - [ ] better word for inputs
 - [ ] fix integration tests
   - [ ] Test all Buttons front to end
+  - [x] refactor so that every test is ui start, button, close; no side effects?
 - [ ] Clean up unnecessary data -> only test data and programm
 - [ ] Create installer
   - [ ] document in Obsidian